CANNABIDIOL IN NORTH CAROLINA

 However, medical marijuana has been legalized at the federal level, so some states allowed its use for those with specific ailments.

 By itself, CBD does not cause mind-altering effects on people.
 This is why many states have allowed their residents to use cannabidiol derivative products.
-The chemical has promising restorative effects, prompting the creation of a wide range of CBD in North Carolina options.
+The chemical has promising restorative effects, prompting creating a wide range of CBD in North Carolina options.
 As mentioned earlier, this also caused the legal use and sale of cannabidiol goods under several state laws.

 Cannabidiol is usually misconstrued to have mind-altering properties since it can be extracted from marijuana.
 However, this plant’s psychoactive properties are produced by its tetrahydrocannabinol (THC) content.
 While hemp also contains this substance, marijuana has far higher THC levels.
 This caused most CBD oil for sale in NC and other states to only be hemp-derived.

-More importantly, the interaction of various cannabinoids, CBD, and THC produces an entourage effect.
+More importantly, the interaction of various cannabinoids, CBD, and THC produce an entourage effect.
 This interaction boosts the overall potency of CBD products, so THC is still included in some of them.